-9.1.5 Upgrade options section
+9.1.4 Upgrade options section

-The upgradeOptions section in the deploy/cr.yaml file contains various configuration options to control Percona XtraDB Cluster upgrades.
+The upgradeOptions section in the deploy/cr.yaml

 upgradeOptions.versionServiceEndpoint

 The Version Service URL used to check versions compatibility for upgrade.

 Value type Example S string https://check.percona.com

 upgradeOptions.apply

 Specifies how updates are processed by the Operator.
 Never or Disabled will completely disable automatic upgrades, otherwise it can be set to Latest or Recommended or to a specific version string of Percona XtraDB Cluster (e.g. 8.0.19-10.1) that is wished to be version-locked (so that the user can control the version running, but use automatic upgrades to move between them).